google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 Normally, these top-of-the-month posts are reserved for updates and other endeavors involving my creative outlets.
 And honestly, it's been a little quiet over the past month.

 This is not to say I haven't been writing.
 In fact, it's been a daily grind in which progress was made on a variety of projects, ranging from fantasy novel to screenplay to stage play.
-Throw in a lengthier piece for Chowder and Champions and expanded investment of my blog and World Cup coverage, I've found ways to keep at it in most regards (with only a FEW distractions).
+Throw in a lengthier piece for Chowder and Champions on NBA draft busts and expanded investment of my blog and World Cup coverage, I've found ways to keep at it in most regards (with only a FEW distractions).

 Submitting plays and screenplays took a backseat in June, a task I will hopefully remedy this coming month.
 Started in earnest last night as I turned to my trusty Dramatists Sourcebook.
-Though it's an older edition, I still managed to find a couple of theaters to submit to.
+Though it's an older edition, I managed to find a couple of theaters to submit to.
 (Adversely, it was a little disheartening to see how many theaters have folded in the last few years; theaters that had been around in this country for a long time.
 Hopefully new ones have been popping up in their place.)

 The Dragon Princess and The Blue Gem are still available to purchase.
 The former is available to download and in paperback, while the latter is only available for download.
 I'm in the process of working on maps and a few light edits so it might be a bit before I choose to add the paperback option for The Blue Gem (unless I find the magical agent or publisher that has thus far eluded me).